-Please note that due to COVID-19 pandemic the monthly group meetings will be cancelled until at least July 2020.
+Please note that due to COVID-19 pandemic the monthly group meetings are currently cancelled until further notice.

 Please note the new meeting location from February 2020.